erhoo82/erhoo82.github.io/_posts/2021-10-30-paper-review_ZERO.markdown

 ## Main ideas explained

 ### ZeRO-DP
-I think ZeRO-DP is the key of this paper as the ideas are focused on a large language model where the model parameter-associated memory allocation dominates the memory usage.
-Language models are known to work well with mixed-precision (ref) and, assuming this training mode, training needs memory for 5 copies of parameters; model parameters, master parameters, parameter gradients, and optimizer states (optimizer needs 2X copies of parameters assuming Adam).
+I think ZeRO-DP is the key of this paper as the ideas are focused on a large language model, where the model parameter-associated memory allocation dominates the memory usage.
+Language models are known to work well with mixed-precision (ref) and, assuming this training mode, training process needs memory for 5 copies of parameters; model parameters, master model parameters, parameter gradients, and optimizer states (memory of 2X copies of parameters needed assuming Adam optimizer).
 Among these, master parameters and optimizer states are maintained in fp32 and the rest are in fp16.
-When deploying a model with 10B parameters,
+When deploying a model with 10B parameters, 160GB memory is needed for the model parameter-related memory storage.
+ZeRO-DP consists of partitioning optimizer states, parameter gradients, and parameters across data-parallel ranks, which are denoted as Pos, Pg, and Pp in Figure 1.

+__Pos:__ Optimizer states partitioning

+This reduces per-rank parameter-associated memory allocation linearly to the number of GPUs in the data-parallel dimension as shown in Figure 1.
+In this example, 7.5 billion parameters are distributed to 64 GPUs thus the memory requirement per rank drops from 120GB to 1.9GB.

+Both Pos and Pos+g do not have any additional performance overhead, but Pos+g+p adds 50% gradient allreduce communication volume because ....

 ### ZeRO-R